Chilledheart/GenshinImpactLoader/README.md

 8. You can see and choose you have multi-accounts in the account list.
 9. Choose your account and Click `Load` before you start `Genshin Impact`.

+# Optional Step

-# Runtime Requirement (optional, only used when compiled with dynamic crt)
+Runtime Requirement only used when build manually with dynamic crt.

-Microsoft Visual C++ Redistributable latest supported downloads (2019): https://aka.ms/vs/16/release/vc_redist.x64.exe
+Microsoft Visual C++ Redistributable downloads (2019): https://aka.ms/vs/16/release/vc_redist.x64.exe Microsoft Visual C++ Redistributable downloads (2022): https://aka.ms/vs/17/release/vc_redist.x64.exe

 # LICENCE
 The source code including public resources is MIT Licensed.